COAzure/global-azure-boot-camp-2017/DevOps/README.md

 1. Select the **Build solution \*\*\\*.sln** build task
 <br />![Build solution build task](images/build-solution-build-task.png)
 1. Add the following to the MSBuild Arguments field: `/p:DeployOnBuild=true /p:PublishProfile=Release /p:WebPublishMethod=Package /p:PackageAsSingleFile=true /p:SkipInvalidConfigurations=true /p:PackageLocation=$(Build.StagingDirectory)`
 <br />*NOTE:* These arguments tell Visual Studio to package the build outputs into clean and convenient little artifacts for release to Azure.
-There was also a bit of magic done for you in creating the "Release" publish profile, which should be familiar to anyone who is used to ASP.NET projects and is not specific to this lab.
+There was also a bit of setup done for you in creating the "Release" publish profile, which should be familiar to anyone who is used to ASP.NET projects and is not specific to this lab.
 <br />![MSBuild arguments field](images/msbuild-arguments.png)
 1. Select the **Test Assemblies \*\*\\$(BuildConfiguration)\\\*test\*.dll;-:\*\*\\obj\\\*\*** build task
 1. Expand **Advanced Execution Options** and set the VSTest version to **Latest**